khuedoan/dotfiles/README.md

 ### Prerequisites

-You will need at least these packages for this rice to be usable (edit [sxhkdrc](.config/sxhkd/sxhkdrc) if you want to use a different terminal):
+You will need at least these packages for this rice to be usable:
 [`bspwm`](https://www.archlinux.org/packages/community/x86_64/bspwm/)
 [`sxhkd`](https://www.archlinux.org/packages/community/x86_64/sxhkd/)
 [`polybar`](https://aur.archlinux.org/packages/polybar/)